walmartlabs/concord-website/docs/getting-started/installation.md

 docker.prod.walmart.com/walmartlabs/concord-server
 ```

 Replace `/path/to/ldap.properties` with the path to the file
 created on the previous step.

-  This will start the server with an in-memory database and temporary
+This starts the server with an in-memory database and temporary
 storage for its working files.
 Please see the
 [Configuration](./configuration.html) description to configure a more
 permanent storage.

 ### Step 4.
 Check the Concord Server Logs